Gyönk: History

 Gyönk was mentioned for the first time in 1280, but the neighborhood (and Gyönk) was already a populated area by then.
 The village was inhabited by Turks for some time, and by the time of the Rákóczi it was depopulated.
 In the early 18th century, Hungarian and German families arrived in the village.
 The school was founded in 1806.
-In 1882, the Budapest-Pécs-Dombóvár-rail line, which passes through the Kapos Valley connected the village.
+In 1882, the Budapest-Pécs-Dombóvár-rail line, which passes through the Kapos Valley, connected to the village.

 In 1891, there were 3,371 German and Hungarian inhabitants.
-In 1947, a Czechoslovak-Hungarian population exchange saw 9 Highland Hungarian families (55 people) resettled in the upland village of Martos.
+In 1947, as part of the Czechoslovak-Hungarian population exchange, nine Highland Hungarian families (55 people) were resettled in the upland village of Martos.

-Until the end of World War II, the inhabitants' majority was Danube Swabian (Schwowe), whose ancestors had come from Swabia and Franconia.
+Until the end of World War II, the inhabitants were majority of Danube Swabian (Schwowe) descent, whose ancestors had come from Swabia and Franconia.
 Around 1790, Catholic German families from Gyönk settled in Illocska.
 Most of the former German settlers were expelled to Allied-occupied Germany and Allied-occupied Austria in 1945–1948, following the Potsdam Agreement.

-Only a few Germans of Hungary live there, the majority today are the descendants of Hungarians from the Czechoslovak–Hungarian population exchange.
+Only a few Germans of Hungary still live in Gyönk: the majority today are the descendants of Hungarians from the Czechoslovak–Hungarian population exchange.